arron0/testit/readme.txt

 Creating mocked class
 ---------------------
-You create mock by simply call simple method in your test claas:
+You create mock by simply call simple method in your test class:

 /---code php
 $mock = $this->getMockedClass($className, $mockName);
 \---

-Notice that all created mocks has to have unique name.
+Notice that all created mocks have to have unique name.
 With this name, you are referencing them in your expectations.
-It also allowes you to have more mocks of the same class (with different names).
+It also allows you to have more mocks of the same class (with different names).
 Mock-creation engine uses native PHPUnit mocking, automatically mocking all public methods and adds call tracking feature.
 All you have to do is to pass the mock to your class you are testing to be called from there.

-Creating mocks of global funtions
+Creating mocks of global functions
 ---------------------------------

-TestIt allowes you to mock global functions.
+TestIt allows you to mock global functions.
 Do it by calling mockGlobalFunction function.

 /---code php
 protected function mockGlobalFunction($name, $namespace = NULL)

 //just call it before using global function
 $this->mockGlobalFunction('time', '\YourNamespace');
-//and than expect the call
+//and then expect the call
 $this->expectDependencyCall('global', 'time', array(), 123456789);
 \---

 Namespace argument is the namespace your time() function is called from.
 If not provided, it will be set to the namespace mockGlobalFunction is called from.

 This is done by a namespace trick.
-If you are in namespace and call function, it will be searched first in the current namespace and than in the global space.
+If you are in namespace and call function, it will be searched first in the current namespace and then in the global space.
-So if not defined in the namespace, it will fallback to global function. mockGlobalFunction will define mock of the function in specific namespace so the call will no longer fallback to global space and mocked function will be called.
+So if not defined in the namespace, it will fall-back to global function. mockGlobalFunction will define mock of the function in specific namespace so the call will no longer fall-back to global space and mocked function will be called.
 Notice, that once the function is defined in some namespace, it will be called from anywhere in this namespace.
-Nevertheless TestIt will chceck and won't redefine it again.
+Nevertheless TestIt will check and won't redefine it again.
 But in terms of readability of your code, call mockGlobalFunction everywhere you need it to be clear you are mocking something.

 Therefore there is limitation here.
 You can mock only functions that are called with unqualified name.